Wisdom Teeth Crowding

 How Can This Crowding Be Prevented?

 The ultimate way to prevent teeth from crowding is a retainer.
 This is recommended whether a patient has had braces or not.
-Permanent retainers are most common for post ortho patients, while removable retainers are great for those who have never had retainers.
+Permanent retainers are most common for post-ortho patients, while removable retainers are great for those who have never had retainers.
 Crowding is not just a cosmetic concern but also puts a patient at risk for gum disease.
 Crowding makes it much harder to keep the teeth clean, therefore infecting the gums as well.
 Orthodontics, or braces, are the only way to correct the crowding and are a great option to consider.
-If you are concerned about your teeth shifting, contact us today for a consultation on retainers, Invisalign or options for orthodontics.
+If you are concerned about your teeth shifting, contact our Dublin, OH dental office today for a consultation on retainers, Invisalign®, or options for orthodontics.